dmallory89/klinklang-public/ptc/README.md

    - `host`: the host inside the container on which the mailserver should listen
 4. `exporter`: Configuration for the service, which exports all accounts to either Dragonite or RDM. if not given the service is disabled
    - `rate`: the rate at which the exporter should export the accounts
+   - `use_immediately`: if set to true, accounts are exported with last_released = 1 and will be immediately available for use in Dragonite.
    - `destination`: the destination of the accounts, either `DRAGONITE` or `RDM`
    - `discord`: if set to true the exporter will send a message to a discord webhook
    - `webhook`: the discord webhook to which the exporter should send the message